 I have used both the Roc3 and the Buzzz, and I like both of these discs.
 I hate the comparison between the two because both of the discs complement each other.
 The Buzzz is stable to slightly understandable, while the Roc3 is overstable.
 In terms of speed, the Roc3 has a slight edge while the Buzzz comes with more glide.

-In terms of its physical features and feel, the Buzzz should be the best beadless midrange you can use on the course, while the Roc3 is the best for midrange disc with bead.
-The difference between the two is how it fits in the player’s hands and the release of each player.
+The Buzzz is the top beadless midrange due to its physical characteristics and feel, while the Roc3 excels with a bead.
+The difference lies in how they fit the player’s hands and their release preferences.
 Some players are more comfortable using the Roc3, while others feel the same using the Buzzz.